majick/entry/README.md

 - `notification`, stores data about notifications (`Content` is the paste that the notification is on, followed by the paste that the notification is for)
 - `generic`, random events (most likely never used)

-An example that doesn't clear logs on restart and has all events enabled looks like this:
+An example that doesn't clear logs on server restart could look like this:

 ```json
 {